nsubordin81/educational-python-variants/Research.md

 writing you can't have both with Pypy.
 Similarly for stackless, but if you are doing concurrency on a massive scale and don't mind missing out on some newer features then maybe you don't mind ;)

-Alternative implementations may also just not behave the way in which you would expect if using them in place of cPython, becauase in addition to being compatible with cPython versions, they need to be compatible with c extensions and packages that are built to work with cPython.
+Alternative implementations may also just not behave the way in which you would expect if using them in place of CPython, becauase in addition to being compatible with CPython versions, they need to be compatible with c extensions and packages that are built to work with CPython.
 You generally just don't get guarantees that the community supporting your implementation is going to catch the wide variety of special cases that can come up

 This actually becomes even more pronounced with the interoperability versions.
-Jython and IronPython are both only up to version compatibility with cPython 2.7 at the time of this writing in 2021, which means they only have support for versions of Python which are considered officially deprecated by the Python community, no longer receiving support or security updates
+Jython and IronPython are both only up to version compatibility with
+CPython 2.7 at the time of this writing in 2021, which means they only have support for versions of Python which are considered officially deprecated by the Python community, no longer receiving support or security updates

 The notable exception to most of this advice for both performance and interoperability is Cython.
-Even though Cython offers more reassurance than guarantee that it will be able to compile your code, it is not really as crucial, because its goal is to make it easier for your to write something that will run almost as fast as C but written in something that is close to the latest version of cPython.
+Even though Cython offers more reassurance than guarantee that it will be able to compile your code, it is not really as crucial, because its goal is to make it easier for your to write something that will run almost as fast as C but written in something that is close to the latest version of CPython.
 The regular
 Python interpreter and VM would then be able to have your Python code call the precompiled extensions you write